Water Reuse for Singapore’s Circular Economy and Sustainability

 It says further:

-“Water reuse is part of a comprehensive framework of water security in the city-state that considers long-term policy, planning, management, governance and technological developments.
+“Water reuse is part of a comprehensive water security framework in the city-state that considers long-term policy, planning, management, governance and technological developments.
 As essential foundations for a reliable water reuse system, we discuss water resources management related institutional and legal frameworks and their evolution over time water reuse is a part of its comprehensive framework for water security”.

 Cecilia Tortajada and Ishaan Bindal, Chapter of the Book: Water Reuse within a Circular Economy Context, edited by UNESCO and UNESCO i-WSSM, UNESCO Publishing, Paris. https://unesdoc.unesco.org/ark:/48223/pf0000374715.locale=en